zhenwang9102/coherence-boosting/README.md

 ##### 5.1.
 Apply Coherence Boosting to Your Own Multi-choice Datasets

-In addition to the previous tasks, our codebase is flexible enough to incorporate any new multi-choice dataset with minial efforts (inspired by the open-source project [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness)).
+In addition to the previous tasks, our codebase is flexible enough to incorporate any new multi-choice dataset with minial efforts (inspired by the open-source project, [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness)).
 There roughly three steps:
 1. Register the new dataset in `__init__.py` in the `tasks` folder.
-2. Create a new class inheriting the `MultipleChoiceTask` class with data preprocessing functions, `standardize`
+2. Create a new class inheriting the `MultipleChoiceTask` class with data preprocessing functions (e.g., `load_data`, `standardize`)
 3. The most important function is the `get_contrast_ctx`, which is where you define your own premise-free prompt for coherence boosting
+See other task classes as examples and please free feel to let us know if you encounter any problems when adopting our code.

 ****